-HQs are special combat units that can distribute supplies and replacements, and also perform engineering tasks.
+HQs are special combat units that can distribute supplies, rebuild units, and perform engineering tasks.
+HQs are 1

-HQs are 1 RE in size, regardless of what is on the unit designation.
+RE in size, regardless of what is on the unit designation.

 13.1a HQs and Modes.
 The Combat Mode side of an HQ has the greater throw range.
 DG Mode (5.10e) does not affect an HQ's special functions (13.1b).
 An HQ's defense strength is determined by mode (per 13.1c).
 An HQ in Strat Mode cannot throw supply (5.8b).